nginx/unit-docs/source/configuration.rst

 Variables And Scripting
 ***********************

-Some options in Unit configuration allow the use of:ref:`variables
+Some options in Unit configuration allow the use of :ref:`variables
 <configuration-variables-native>` and :ref:`scripting expressions
 <configuration-variables-scripting>` whose values are calculated at runtime.